mnmnotmail/website/faq.md

    Protocols like SMTP & Matrix were designed to connect anyone on the Internet with anyone else.
 That entails one or more third party intermediaries to relay messages; such entities incur costs, present external points of failure or attack, and may scan/monetize traffic.
-Given a site-specific messaging protocol, organizations can exchange messages with their customers/members directly, without intermediate hosts.
+Using TMTP, organizations can exchange messages with their customers/members directly, without intermediate hosts.

 1. __Isn't SMTP entrenched?
 How can TMTP replace it organically?__